Separative chemistry, materials, and processes (MAT P2)

 2 credits

-• Coordination chemistry of f
+• Coordination chemistry of f-elements

 2 credits

-M2 - Separative chemistry, materials and processes (MAT P2)
+M2 - Separative Chemistry, Materials, and Processes (MAT P2)

-See the complete page of this course
+See the full page for this route

 • Irradiation of nuclear materials